tolauwae/phd-thesis/src/oop/oop.typ

 We briefly discussed WebAssembly, and its semantics in the previous chapter (@chapter:remote) and we provide a larger overview of the relevant rules from the original paper @haas17:bringing in @app:webassembly.
 Here we reiterate the most important aspects of the WebAssembly semantics that are relevant to our formalization of stateful out-of-place debugging.

+@oop:fig:wasm shows the most important syntax rules for WebAssembly.
 The WebAssembly semantics are grounded in a stack-based virtual machine, where instructions and values operate on a single stack with strict typing to guarantee fast static validation.
-We base our formalisation on the semantics from the original WebAssembly paper by #cite(form: "prose", <haas17:bringing>), where the core semantics include structured control flow (blocks, loops, and conditionals) and memory management via linear memory.
+Again, we base our formalization on the semantics from the original WebAssembly paper by #cite(form: "prose", <haas17:bringing>), where the core semantics include structured control flow (blocks, loops, and conditionals) and memory management via linear memory.
-WebAssembly intentionally excludes external interface definitions, including I/O operations, to minimize its dependence on platform-specific details.
+Important here is WebAssembly's intentional exclusion of external interface definitions, including I/O operations.
 This design choice enables us to deliberately sculpt the I/O operations for our synchronization system, as we will show in @oop:actions.

-@oop:fig:wasm shows the most important syntax rules for WebAssembly.

 The execution of a WebAssembly program is defined by a small-step reduction relation, denoted as $wasmarrow$ where, $i$ refers to the index of the currently executing module.
-The relation $wasmarrow$ is defined over a configuration $K = {s;v^*;e^*}$, with global store $s$, local values $v^*$, and the current stack of instructions $e^*$.
+The relation $wasmarrow$ is defined over a configuration $K = {s;v^*;e^*}$, with global store $s$, local values $v^*$, and the current stack of instructions $e^ast$.
 Important for our semantics, the global store $s$ contains instances of modules, tables, and memories.
 The global store allows access to any function within a module instance, denoted as $s_"func" (i,j)$, where $i$ represents the module index and $j$ corresponds to the function index.

-The WebAssembly semantics makes use of administrative operators to deal with control constructs, for example $call i$ denotes a call to a function with index $i$ .
+The WebAssembly semantics makes use of administrative operators to deal with control constructs, for example $call i$ denotes a call to a function with index $i$.
 To mark the extend of an active control struct, expressions are wrapped into labels.
-Evaluation context $L^k$ are used in the _Label_ rule to unravel the nesting of $k$ labels, allowing to focuses on the currently evaluation expressions $e*$.
+Evaluation context $L^k$ are used in the _Label_ rule to unravel the nesting of $k$ labels, allowing to focuses on the currently evaluation expressions $e^ast$
 This rule, as defined in the WebAssembly semantics, is important for defining the out-of-place debugger semantics because it allows capturing the current continuation, (i.e. $L^k [ ]$) , just before invoking a remote call.

 === Extending WebAssembly with Embedded Actions<oop:actions>

 In @chapter:remote, we discussed in great detail how WARDuino extends WebAssembly with actions for peripherals of constrained devices, and other resources specific to embedded and Internet-of-Things applications.
 For the purposes of the out-of-place debugger, these actions correspond precisely with the synchronous accesses of non-transferable resources.
-In @chapter:remote, actions differed not from other WebAssembly functions, but in the context of out-of-place debugging we need to distinguish between the two, and extend actions with two transfer functions to enable our sparse synchronization strategy.
+In @chapter:remote, actions did not differed from other WebAssembly functions, but in the context of out-of-place debugging we need to distinguish between the two, and extend actions with two transfer functions to enable our sparse synchronization strategy.

 #semantics(